Skip to content

 Please keep in mind that foreign documents (such as court judgments, family registers, custody declarations, etc.) must always be translated into German, i.e. you must also submit the documents with a German translation (by a recognised translation agency).

 The embassy can also request further documents from you.
-Therefore, before your appointment, check the website of the embassy at which your family have their appointment.
+Therefore, before your appointment, check the embassy website where your family has their appointment.

 If the Immigration Office does not approve your application, they must justify their decision in a statement.
 One reason may be, for instance, suspicion of a so-called "marriage of convenience".
 If they assume so, the German diplomatic mission abroad (embassy or consulate-general) will reject the visa application.
 You then have two options: